 There are many aspects to beneficiary and spousal rights.
 They vary not only from state to state but also from case to case.
 Every situation is unique and the general rules outlined above may not apply to your specific situation.
 If you’re not sure about your rights or have questions about the process, speak with our life insurance attorney about your options.
-We collect life insurance claims fast and work with our clients through difficult times involving a family dispute, beneficiary contests, denied life insurance claims, delayed life insurance claims and interpleader actions.
-Call us for a free consultation.
+We collect life insurance claims fast and work with our clients through difficult times involving a family dispute, beneficiary contests, denied life insurance claims, delayed life insurance claims, and interpleader actions.

 Read this case where we recovered the benefits for an ex-spouse whose benefits were wrongfully denied.

 If you or someone you know has issues with a denied life insurance claims, we’re here to help.
 Call us at 888-510-2212 for a free consultation with one of our lawyers.